shravanngoswamii/shravanngoswamii.github.io/src/content/blog/atcoder/abc375/b.md

 Problem Link: [B - Traveling Takahashi Problem (AtCoder Beginner Contest 375)](https://atcoder.jp/contests/abc375/tasks/abc375_b)

 ## Approach
 The code takes a list of points and calculates the total distance between them.
-It first reads the points, adds the origin $(0, 0)$ at the start and end, reverses the list, and then computes the distance between each pair of consecutive points.
-Finally, it prints the total distance with high precision.
+It first reads the points, adds the origin $(0, 0)$ at the start, reverses the list, adds origin at end again, updates the size of `n` and and then computes the distance between each pair of consecutive points.
+Finally, it prints the total distance with precision $20$.

 ## Code Implementation